MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/answer-analytics-usage-reports.md

 |:-----|:-----|
 |Average impressions   |Average Impressions= [sum of all admin curated acronym impressions]/[sum of all unique admin curated acronyms that have impressed].
 For example, in a selected time period of 7 days, Average impressions is the [total admin curated acronym impressions in 7 days]/[sum of all unique admin curated acronyms that have impressed in 7 days].  |
 |Acronyms above average   |Number of admin curated acronyms that are above the Average impressions number.
-|Acronyms below average     |Number of admin curated acronyms that are below the Average impressions number.
+|Acronyms below average     |Number of admin curated acronyms that are below or equal to the Average impressions number.

 ### Acronym Item Insights
 The Acronym item insights table provides information on how individual admin curated acronyms are performing.
 This table lists all admin curated acronyms that have impressed in the selected time-period for the selected search application.